-- Most RAF personnel live on base although some homes are rented or owned privately.
+- Most RAF personnel live on base although some homes are rented or privately owned.
 If you are married or in a partnership you may be able to live in Service Families' Accommodation.

 - You may be away from home and family for several months at a time, especially if on short term posts abroad.

 - You can be sent anywhere in the UK or abroad, sometimes at short notice.

 - You might have to work in very hot or very cold weather or in other extreme conditions.

 - Generally you work normal office hours, but sometimes you are required to work longer, irregular hours and you might have to work shifts.

 - You are entitled to 38 days holiday a year.